 Investigational topical therapy for atopic dermatitis (September 2016)

 Crisaborole is a topical boron-based phosphodiesterase-4 inhibitor with limited systemic absorption, which is under investigation as a novel topical therapy for atopic dermatitis.
 In two identical, multicenter randomized trials, a total of 1522 patients ≥2 years old with mild to moderate atopic dermatitis were treated with crisaborole 2% ointment or vehicle twice daily for 28 days .
 More patients in the crisaborole groups than in the vehicle groups achieved the primary end point (an investigator’s global assessment score of 0 [clear] or 1 [almost clear] with a two-grade or more improvement from baseline).
 Improvement was noted in pruritus, skin inflammation, excoriation, and lichenification.
 Crisaborole-related adverse events occurred in 4.4 percent of patients and were mild and limited to burning or stinging at the site of application.
 Although crisaborole appears a promising nonsteroidal topical treatment for mild to moderate atopic dermatitis, studies of longer duration than four weeks are needed to evaluate its efficacy and safety.
-(See "Treatment of atopic dermatitis (eczema)", section on 'Crisaborole'.)
+(See "Treatment of atopic dermatitis (eczema)".)

 AUTOIMMUNE AND SYSTEMIC DISEASES